 What is Rhodes’ position on taking gap year and deferring enrollment?

 If you wish to request to defer your admission to Rhodes, we require a student to submit a plan for your time away to your admission counselor.
 Upon approval, a student will need to submit a $1000 enrollment deposit in your Rhodes portal to save your place in the Class of 2026.
 Merit scholarships, if applicable, will remain the same when you return.
 Need-based aid could differ depending on your updated FAFSA.

 Will Rhodes accept modified AP/IB/Cambridge exams?

 Rhodes will still award credit for AP, IB, and Cambridge exam scores, even if the tests are modified or administered remotely this year.
 In general, Rhodes will grant AP and course credit for AP scores of 4 or 5; IB HL scores of 5, 6, or 7; and Cambridge scores above a C. Certain AP scores of 5 and IB HL scores of 6 or 7 may be used to satisfy specific Foundation requirements.

 There are exceptions.
-You can see exactly which score on which exam will give you credit for which class here.
+You can see exactly which score on which exam will give you credit for which class on the Advanced Placement listing.